Adam Kuper

-Adam Jonathan Kuper (born 29 December 1941) is a South African anthropologist most closely linked to the school of social anthropology.
-In his works, he often treats the notion of "culture" skeptically, focusing as much on how it is used as on what it means.
+Adam Jonathan Kuper (born 29 December 1941) is a British social anthropologist.

 Background

-Kuper was the son of Simon Meyer Kuper and Gertrude Hesselman.
-He was raised in Johannesburg and attended Parktown Boys' High School.
-He took his first degree at the University of the Witwatersrand in Johannesburg.
-His doctorate, from the University of Cambridge, was based on field research in the Kalahari desert in what is now Botswana.
-After graduation he returned to Africa, doing further fieldwork in Botswana and Uganda.
+Kuper was the son of Simon Meyer Kuper and Gertrude Hesselson.
+Born in Johannesburg, he attended Parktown Boys' High School and took his first degree at the University of the Witwatersrand in Johannesburg.
+His doctorate, from the University of Cambridge, was based on field research in the Kalahari Desert in what is now Botswana.
+After graduation Kuper did further field studies in Botswana, and Jamaica, and taught at Universities in Uganda, Britain, Holland, Sweden and the United States.
 The sociologist Leo Kuper and anthropologist Hilda Kuper were his uncle and aunt.

 He married Jessica Cohen (1944-2013) of Johannesburg in 1966 and taught from 1967 to 1970 at Makerere University in Kampala.
 From 1970 to 1976 he taught at University College London.
 From 1976 to 1985 he was professor of African anthropology at Leiden University in the Netherlands.
 From 1985 to 2008 he was a professor at Brunel University, where he was the first head of the Department of Human Sciences, and latterly head of the Anthropology Department.
 In 2000 and in 2007 he was, respectively, awarded the Rivers Memorial Medal and the Huxley Memorial Medal of the Royal Anthropological Institute.
-Kuper was a Visiting Professor at Boston University, 2011–14, and a Centennial Professor, London School of Economics, from 2013-14 where he still holds a visiting appointment.
+Kuper was the first president of the European Association of Social Anthropology.
+He was a visiting professor at Boston University, 2011–14, and a Centennial Professor, London School of Economics, from 2013-14 where he still holds a visiting appointment.

-He has lived in Muswell Hill for over 25 years.
-The football writer Simon Kuper is his son.
+He has lived in Muswell Hill for over 40 years.

 Research

 In the early 1970s Kuper did fieldwork in Jamaica, on attachment to the National Planning Agency in the Office of the Prime Minister.
 However his main ethnographic focus continued to be the societies of Southern Africa, on which he has published several books.
-In 1973 he published a history of British social anthropology, and since then he has continued to study and publish on the intellectual history of anthropology, most recently a book on the idea of culture in the anthropological tradition.
+In 1973 he published a history of British social anthropology, and since then he has continued to study and publish on the intellectual history of anthropology, including critical studies on the idea of "primitive society" and of "culture", and on the development of museums of anthropology.
 He was awarded a Leverhulme Major Research Grant for two years (2003-5) which allowed him to spend more time on research.
 The topic was cousin marriage and incest in nineteenth century England.

 He has supervised many PhD students on Southern African ethnography, history of anthropology, family business, and kinship.